Diocese of Saginaw: 1970 to 2000

-After Reh retired in 1980, Kenneth E. Untener, rector of St. John's Provincial Seminary in Plymouth, became the fourth bishop of Saginaw.
-In 1982, Untener initiated a Come Home program at Christmas time to invite alienated Catholics back to the church.
-He has also worked to re-establish the traditional practices of Lent.
-In the 1990s, established a commission for women, a diocesan Office for Stewardship and Development, a Catholic Schools Foundation, and a new Center for Ministry which is located next to the diocesan offices.
-Untener died of leukemia in 2004.
+After Reh retired as bishop of Saginaw in 1980, Kenneth E. Untener, rector of St. John's Provincial Seminary in Plymouth, became the fourth bishop of Saginaw.
+In 1982, Untener initiated a Come Home program to invite alienated Catholics back to the church.
+He also worked to re-establish the traditional practices of Lent.
+In the 1990s, Unterner established a commission for women, a diocesan Office for Stewardship and Development and a Catholic Schools Foundation.
+He also opened the Center for Ministry, a conference center in Saginaw.

+2000 to 2010

-In 2004, John Paul II appointed Bishop Robert J. Carlson of the Diocese of Sioux Falls as the fifth bishop of Saginaw.
+Untener died of leukemia in 2004.In 2004, John Paul II appointed Bishop Robert J. Carlson of the Diocese of Sioux Falls as the fifth bishop of Saginaw.
 Carlson emphasized vocations, liturgical renewal, and evangelization within the diocese.
 The number of seminarians increased from four in 2004 to 12 in 2005, and to 19 in 2006.
-The first permanent deacon in over 25 years was ordained in 2006, and two men were ordained to the transitional diaconate in that same year.
-The diocese has also implemented a series of Saint Andrew dinners to invite young men to an informal meal and discussion on vocations.
+Carlson ordained the first permanent deacon in the diocese in over 25 years in 200., Two men were ordained to the transitional diaconate that same year.
+The diocese also implemented a series of Saint Andrew dinners to invite young men to an informal meal and discussion on vocations.